Mbell42/19_react_employee-directory/README.md

 ### 2020.05.16_2050

 Successfully connected to Heroku, and troubleshooted post-build issues in 'package.json'.
 Set up app folder structure.
 Added reference folder.
 Added logo pngs to public folder.

+### 2020.05.16_2130

+Added and completed first pass of "index.js" files to Col and Container Component folders.
+Began first pass of "app.js" in src folder.
+Added comments to each file, and then commented out code relating to serviceWorker for now.